alexdlaird/pyngrok/docs/integrations.rst

 Django
 ------

+In `settings.py <https://docs.djangoproject.com/en/3.0/topics/settings/>`_ of `our Django project's <https://docs.djangoproject.com/en/3.0/intro/tutorial01/#creating-a-project>`_,
-In :code:`settings.py`, we should add a variable that let's us configure from an environment variable whether or not we want to tunnel to :code:`localhost` with :code:`ngrok`.
+we should add a variable that let's us configure from an environment variable whether or not we want to tunnel to :code:`localhost` with :code:`ngrok`.

 .. code-block:: python